Genez-io/genezio-landing-page/content/posts/implement_shopping_cart.md

 }
 ```

-We send a request to the backend to add an item to the cart when the `Buy now` button is clicked.
+Send a request to the backend to add an item to the cart when the `Buy now` button is clicked.

 ```typescript
 const handleBuyClick = async (e: any, product: Product) => {